In the Cook Islands, PSDI-supported reforms are making it easier to start, manage, and finance a business.

 Resources and Spending

-Spending on business law reform, and the creation of an online companies registry, accounts for 52% of all spending in the Cook Islands.
+Spending on business law reform, which includes the development of an online companies registry and associated legal reform, accounts for 52% of all spending in the Cook Islands.
 Competition and Consumer Protection received the second highest proportion—20%—of overall allocations to Cook Islands.
-This funded the preparation of a draft Multi-sector Regulator Bill in 2018-2019, and an initial assessment of Cook Islands’ competition law and policy requirements in 2009.
+This included the preparation of a Telecommunications Bill and a Multi-sector Regulator Bill, which both passed Parliament in 2019.

 On this website, $ refers to US dollars unless otherwise stated.